Starignus/PythonPractise/AdditionalMaterial/AdvancedFunctionalities/Advanced_remoteconection.md

 ## Alternative ways to connect to your Raspberry Pi remotely

-We already know how to connect through remot3.it service, but we know that the connection lasts 8 hours and it allows us to work on one terminal session at atime.
+We already know how to connect through remot3.it service, but we know that the connection lasts 8 hours and it allows us to work on one terminal session at a time.
 Therefore, with the help of remot3.it and another commands we can connect to or RPi for longer and using multiple terminals.

 #### Checking your IP address from the terminal